jolson490/FantasyFootball/README.md

 Tools: Maven, Tomcat.
 (And Eclipse and Git.)

+## CI/CD

+Via AWS CodePipeline, the following is setup/integrated:
+ * this GitHub repository is polled every minute (for each pushed commit, a build is automatically kicked off)...
+ * ...Jenkins (a CI server - running in a stand-alone AWS EC2 instance) does a build (via Maven)
+ * ...Elastic Beanstalk (also has an EC2 instance - for each successful build, the updated application gets deployed to this instance)

 ## Current State

 This is not a fully-fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :)